Julen Lopetegui: Beginnings

 Lopetegui was one of Spain coach Juan Santisteban's assistants at the 2003 UEFA European Under-17 Championship.
-After the tournament, he had his first head coaching spell at Rayo, with the club in the second level, but was sacked after the tenth match of the 2003–04 campaign, which ended in relegation to division three.
-After working as a sports commentator, including for LaSexta in the 2006 FIFA World Cup, he returned to coaching, with Real Madrid Castilla, who he played for in the 1980s, now in the third tier.
+After the tournament, he had his first head coaching spell at Rayo, with the club in the second division, but was sacked after the tenth match of the 2003–04 campaign, which ended in relegation to Segunda División B. After working as a sports commentator, including for LaSexta in the 2006 FIFA World Cup, he returned to coaching, with Real Madrid Castilla, who he played for in the 1980s, now in the third tier.

 From 2010 to 2014, Lopetegui worked with the Spanish youth teams, winning the 2012 European Under-19 Championship and the 2013 Under-21 Championship.
 He left the Royal Spanish Football Federation on 30 April 2014, following the expiration of his contract.

 Porto

-Lopetegui returned to club duties on 6 May 2014, being appointed at Portugal's FC Porto.
+Lopetegui returned to club duties on 6 May 2014, being appointed at Portugal's Porto.
 He signed seven Spanish players to the club that summer.

-In his first season at the Estádio do Dragão, with the club's biggest budget ever, Lopetegui led them to the quarter-finals of the UEFA Champions League, where they equalled the club's biggest defeat in European competitions losing 6–1 against FC Bayern Munich (having lost by the same score to AEK Athens FC in 1978).
+In his first season at the Estádio do Dragão, with the club's biggest budget ever, Lopetegui led them to the quarter-finals of the UEFA Champions League, where they equalled the club's biggest defeat in European competitions losing 6–1 against Bayern Munich (having lost by the same score to AEK Athens in 1978).
 He failed to win any silverware, contributing to the longest drought during Jorge Nuno Pinto da Costa's presidency.

-On 8 January 2016, after a 1–3 home loss to C.S.
-Marítimo in the Taça da Liga, as Porto had already been eliminated from the Champions League and was ranked third in the domestic league after an away loss and a home draw, Lopetegui was relieved of his duties and replaced by Rui Barros.
+On 8 January 2016, after a 1–3 home loss to Marítimo in the Taça da Liga, as Porto had already been eliminated from the Champions League and was ranked third in the domestic league after an away loss and a home draw, Lopetegui was relieved of his duties and replaced by Rui Barros.
 A week later, the club announced that it had terminated the former's contract unilaterally.